dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

+surfAnalysisLI: Current version (11/27/17) of MATLAB function to make a local surface analysis over the greater Long Island area using ASOS data.
+Currently in early stages of development; fed toy data for now.
+Tags: in progress, ASOS

 TTwvZ: Current version (11/22/17) of MATLAB function to generate a plot of temperature and wetbulb temperature vs height.
 Tagged as in progress because it was written in a crazy hurry and probably full of issues.
 Tags: in progress, sounding, wetbulb

-wetbulb: Current version (11/22/17) of MATLAB function to calculate wetbulb temperature given pressure, dewpoint, and temperature.
+wetbulb: Current version (11/27/17) of MATLAB function to calculate wetbulb temperature given pressure, dewpoint, and temperature.
 Uses vpasolve function to numerically evaluate the wetbulb, since the wetbulb has no closed algebraic form.
+Soon to be made operational.
 Tags: in progress, wetbulb

 windplot: Current version (10/30/17) of MATLAB script demonstrating wind barb plotting over time, as used in surfacePlotter.
 Uses windbarb function to create windbarbs. windbarb was originally written by Laura Tomkins.
 Full documentation still needs to be added.
 Tags: in progress, utilities